andyapo/APYTDLP/README.md

 The project is designed for power users who prefer **keyboard workflows, fine-grained control and transparent configuration** rather than graphical frontends.

-✅ The project is actively maintained.
+✅ The project is actively developed and maintained.

 ---